vpelss/StarTrek-Classic/README.md

 # StarTrek-Classic
 StarTrek Classic

+This is a line for line conversion from one of the many 70’s BASIC version of Star Terk into JavaScript.

 I love finding projects I am passionate about.
 A friend was showing off all his Star Trek games which reminded me of one of the very first computer Star Trek games.
 I remember playing it on the PET computer.
 It was written in BASIC.